ClaudiaCarpenter/maker-recipes/max-bread.md

 Add dry ingredients to the wet ingredients in order (oats on top), and stir until combined (again using just the wooden spoon handle).

-### Step 3 &mdash; Proof
+### Step 3: Proof (<100°F)

-Cover container with plastic wrap and proof in oven for 90 minutes.
+Cover container with plastic wrap and proof in warm oven for 90 minutes.

-### Step 4 &mdash; Shape
+### Step 4: Shape

 - 0.33c all purpose flour
 - 0.33c rolled oats

-Punch down dough, shape into a ball within the container, add flour and oats and toss until coated.
+Preheat oven to 400°F. Punch down dough, shape into a ball within the container, add flour and oats and toss until coated.

-### Step 5 &mdash; Bake
+### Step 5: Bake (400°F)

 Dump coated dough into greased loaf pan, cover with another greased loaf pan (inverted on top), and bake at 400°F for 40 minutes.